-When we first started writing this series earlier this year, I included this particular myth in the first myth post.
+When we first started writing this series, I included this particular myth in the first myth post.
 But I dedicated more words to this particular myth than the rest of the post.
 This tells me that this myth is so important it deserves its own post.
 Let’s dive in and discuss Part 2 of our project management myths and focus on this one extremely important myth.

 – Susan Fennema, Fractional COO & Owner of Beyond the Chaos